mloreti/YamUI/src/components/Illustration/docs/Illustrations.md

 Because current bundlers do not always tree-shake properly, illustrations are exported individually, so you'll need to import each illustration separately.

-Many illustrations, like our file type icons, have different
+Illustrations have different sizes, so you must import the proper size for your application.

 ```js static
 import PDF20 from 'yamui/dist/components/Illustration/illustrations/PDF20';